oroinc/documentation/backend/api/actions.rst

 Please see the :ref:`Processors <web-api--processors>` section for more details about how to create a processor.

-You can use the `oro:api:debug <./commands#oroapidebug>`__ command to display the list of all available actions and processors.
+You can use the :ref:`oro:api:debug <oroapidebug>` command to display the list of all available actions and processors.

 .. _web-api--actions-public-actions: